-As you can see an average piece of bread is going to be anywhere from 10-20 g carbs.
+As you can see an average piece of bread is going to be anywhere from 11.9 to 20 g carbs.

 While that’s not too bad, if you can keep your carbohydrate intake lower overall each day, you’ll be better off for it – meaning, yes, cutting ‘traditional’ forms of bread can help diabetes – you will see lower blood sugar and A1c levels.

 This might not be the same opinion that you read elsewhere, or even the guidelines your dietitian might give you.
 Often they say 30 or 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
-But in my experience, (and what the research shows) many people with type 2 diabetes and prediabetes get the best results when they stick to eating that many carbs per day, not per meal.
+But in our experience, (and what the research shows) many people with type 2 diabetes and prediabetes get the best results when they stick to eating that many carbs per day, not per meal.